Steps to exporting

 You may need to include the phytosanitary certificate in the documents you give to your freight or shipping company.

-You've met MPI requirements when you're issued with all the approved documentation, like a phytosanitary certificate, as required by the destination country.
+You've met MPI requirements when you're issued with all the authorised documentation, like a phytosanitary certificate, as required by the destination country.

 When to alert MPI